Pollution due to cooking, a rising concern for urban households

 • 20% from chronic obstructive pulmonary disease (COPD)

-Aware of the health risks of using biomass for cooking, the government has been trying to incentivise the use of cleaner fuels like LPG with the implementation of subsidy schemes such as Deepam scheme (Andhra Pradesh /Telangana), and more recent national level schemes such as Rajiv Gandhi LPG scheme and Pradhan Mantri Ujjwala Yojana.
-Since its launch in May 2016, under the “Ujjwala Scheme” 3.3 crore new LPG connections have been issued.
-It has been a successful programme with impressive growth in the number of LPG connections.
-Unfortunately consumption numbers haven't seen the same growth as beneficiaries in rural areas are resorting back to dirtier fuels and not refilling cylinders due to high cost of even the subsidised cylinder at ~ Rs.
+Aware of the health risks of using biomass for cooking, the government has been trying to incentivize the use of cleaner fuels like LPG with the implementation of subsidy schemes such as the Deepam scheme (Andhra Pradesh/Telangana), and more recent national-level schemes such as the Rajiv Gandhi LPG scheme and Pradhan Mantri Ujjwala Yojana.
+Since its launch in May 2016, under the “Ujjwala Scheme”, 3.3 crore new LPG connections have been issued.
+It has been a successful program with impressive growth in the number of LPG connections.
+Unfortunately, consumption numbers haven't seen the same growth as beneficiaries in rural areas are resorting back to dirtier fuels and not refilling cylinders due to the high cost of even the subsidized cylinder at ~Rs.
 450.

-That said, since 2007, the contribution of household air pollution to ambient air pollution has fallen in the range of 40%-50%, as 80 percent households have switched from traditional, solid fuel-burning chulas to cleaner, more efficient cooking fuels such as LPG and electricity.
+That said, since 2007, the contribution of household air pollution to ambient air pollution has fallen in the range of 40%-50%, as 80% of households have switched from traditional, solid fuel-burning chulas to cleaner, more efficient cooking fuels such as LPG and electricity.

 Cooking is an act of controlled combustion and the gas stoves we use indoors inevitably emit harmful gases.
 While you are cooking a healthy meal in your kitchen, you might be exposing yourself and your family to unsafe levels of particulate matter, nitrogen dioxide, carbon monoxide, and chlorofluorocarbons.